-3) Keep receipts or acknowledgements from the charities you’ve donated to with your tax records, to document that your contribution was received.
+2) Keep receipts or acknowledgements from the charities you’ve donated to with your tax records to document that your contribution was received.

-The work of cyber criminals never stops evolving.
+The creativity of cyber criminals never stops evolving.
 At tax time and year-round, take steps to protect your devices and your identity.
-Familiarize yourself with the signs of identity theft, and stay abreast of the latest scams and fraud tactics.
+Familiarize yourself with the various types and warning signs of identity theft and identity fraud, and stay abreast of the latest scams and fraud tactics.
 The IRS page outlining tax scams and consumer alerts is a good place to start.

-Everyone at TGS Financial is accustomed to collaborating with the other professionals on our clients’ financial teams.
+The advisors and staff at TGS Financial collaborate regularly with the CPAs and other professionals on our clients’ financial teams.
 Many of our clients have given us permission to communicate directly with their CPAs.
-Please do not hesitate to reach out to TGS Financial should you or your tax preparer have questions this tax season.
+Please don’t hesitate to reach out to TGS Financial should you or your tax preparer have questions this tax season.

 Please remember that past performance may not be indicative of future results.
-Different types of investments involve varying degrees of risk, and there can be no assurance that the future performance of any specific investment, investment strategy, or product (including the investments and/or investment strategies recommended or undertaken by TGS Financial Advisors (“TGS”), or any non-investment related content, made reference to directly or indirectly in this newsletter will be profitable, equal any corresponding indicated historical performance level(s), be suitable for your portfolio or individual situation, or prove successful.
+Different types of investments involve varying degrees of risk, and there can be no assurance that the future performance of any specific investment, investment strategy, or product (including the investments and/or investment strategies recommended or undertaken by TGS Financial Advisors), or any non-investment related content, made reference to directly or indirectly in this article will be profitable, equal any corresponding indicated historical performance level(s), be suitable for your portfolio or individual situation, or prove successful.
 Due to various factors, including changing market conditions and/or applicable laws, the content may no longer be reflective of current opinions or positions.
-Moreover, you should not assume that any discussion or information contained in this newsletter serves as the receipt of, or as a substitute for, personalized investment advice from TGS.
-Please remember to contact TGS, in writing, if there are any changes in your personal/financial situation or investment objectives for the purpose of reviewing/evaluating/revising our previous recommendations and/or services, or if you would like to impose, add, or to modify any reasonable restrictions to our investment advisory services.
-TGS shall continue to rely on the accuracy of information that you have provided.
-TGS is neither a law firm, nor a certified public accounting firm, and no portion of the newsletter content should be construed as legal or accounting advice.
-A copy of TGS’s current written disclosure Brochure discussing our advisory services and fees continues to remain available upon request.
+Moreover, you should not assume that any discussion or information contained in this article serves as the receipt of, or as a substitute for, personalized investment advice from TGS Financial Advisors.
+To the extent that a reader has any questions regarding the applicability of any specific issue discussed above to his/her individual situation, he/she is encouraged to consult with the professional advisor of his/her choosing.
+TGS Financial Advisors is neither a law firm nor a certified public accounting firm and no portion of this article’s content should be construed as legal or accounting advice.
+A copy of the TGS Financial Advisors’ current written disclosure statement discussing our advisory services and fees is available upon request.